-2) Position the pilot figure on the canopy floor as show.
+3) Position the pilot figure on the canopy floor as show.
 Locate the oval shaped on the canopy floor and remove the covering.
-Use epoxy to glue this into the base of the pilot figure, please see pictures as shown.
+Use epoxy to glue this into the base of the pilot figure and glue the cockpit panel in place with C/A glue, please see pictures as shown.

-- 3) Position the canopy onto the fuselage.
-Trace around the canopy and onto the fuselage using a felt-tipped pen. - Apply a bead of canopy glue around the inside edge of the canopy.
+4) Position the canopy onto the fuselage.
+Trace around the canopy and onto the fuselage using a felt-tipped pen.

+- Apply a bead of canopy glue around the inside edge of the canopy.
 Position the canopy onto the hatch.
 Use tape to hold the canopy secure until the glue fully cures.

-4) Install the canopy and secure it with M2x6mm screws.
+5) Install the canopy and secure it with M2x6mm screws.